alibaba/bifrostui/packages/bui-core/src/Button/index.en-US.md

 ### Button color

-The button supports defining themes such as' primary ',' success', 'info', 'warning', 'danger', and 'vip'.
+The button supports' primary ' Definition of themes such as success, information, warning, danger, and VIP.
 If color is not set, it defaults to 'default'

 ```tsx
 import { Button, Stack } from '@bifrostui/react';